reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 ```
 Here, we have set `2.0` as the seed value, which becomes the first element of our stream.
 This value is passed as input to the lambda expression `element -> Math.pow(element, 2.0)`, which returns `4`.
 This value, in turn, is passed as input in the next iteration.

 This continues until we generate the number of elements specified by the `limit()` operation which acts as the terminating condition.
+These types of operations which terminate an infinite stream are called short-circuiting operations.
+We have already seen two other short-circuiting operations: `findFirst()` and `findAny()` in an earlier section.

 ## Parallel Streams